KiwiPolarBear/OpenGL-Alien-Spaceport/README.md

 # OpenGL-Alien-Spaceport
 This was produced for a university assignment.
+The report pdf contains more information.